 1. Butterfly Pose (Baddha Konasana)

-Half and full butterfly poses could help lose your hip joint and boost circulation to the pelvic floor.
+Half and full butterfly poses could help loosen your hip joint and boost circulation to the pelvic floor.
 They stretch the muscles in the inner thigh and the legs, thereby relieving tension and tiredness in this region.
 Butterfly pose is a hip opener exercise.

 - Sit on the floor and stretch your legs in front of you.